 All VPNs are not created alike.
-You have the good the ugly and the bad.
-Once you type the word VPN in a search engine, you will endless options in VPNs and reviews.
+You have the good, the bad, and the ugly.
+Once you type the word VPN in a search engine, you will have endless options in VPNs and reviews.

 In short, we do use independent testers that use our elaborative methodology to test VPNs.
-We do not interfere with the testing or change score.
-Our testers subscribe to every VPN tested and go through our 50 metrics in order to come up with a final result and evaluation.
+We do not interfere with the testing or change the score.
+Our testers subscribe to every VPN evaluated and go through our 50 metrics in order to come up with a final result and evaluation.

 What is a VPN?

 If you are searching for the ‘best VPN,’ you probably already know what a VPN is and what it does.
 In case you need an introduction to what a virtual private network is, read this part.
-If you’re familiar with what a VPN is and does, skip this part.
+If you’re familiar with what a VPN is and does, skip it.

-- A VPN is also beneficial for Americans.
+A VPN is also beneficial for Americans and Canadians.
 Blackout restrictions on NFL GamePass, MLB.tv, NBA League Pass, NHL.tv, and MLS are common practice these days.
 A VPN allows you to avoid these blackouts and watch your favorite team live online.